 D.Phil.
 Student, Oxford Cognitive Neuropsychology Centre

 My present research focuses on the cognitive, neuroanatomical and neurobiological basis of fatigue and its impact on people's motivation and decisions on whether to engage in a task.
-To investigate the underlying mechanisms in both the healthy population and Parkinson's Disease patients, I use computational modelling approaches in combination with various methods, such as for example functional Magnetic Resonance Imaging (fMRI).
+To investigate the underlying mechanisms in both the healthy population and Parkinson's Disease patients, I use computational modelling approaches in combination with effort-based decision-making paradigms, functional Magnetic Resonance Imaging (fMRI), and self-report measures.

-In another line of research, I am investigating how social context influences our visual attention by using behavioural and electrophysiological measures.
+In another line of research, I am investigating how social context influences our visual attention by using behavioural measures and electroencephalography (EEG).

 I received a B.Sc. in Psychology from the University of Freiburg, Germany, before working as a research intern at Stanford University School of Medicine and the VA Palo Alto Health Care System in a project evaluating the effects of a breathing training and sleep hygiene treatment on psychological and physiological hyperarousal in veterans with PTSD.
 Following this, I completed an international M.Sc. programme in Neuro-Cognitive Psychology at Ludwig-Maximilians-University Munich, focusing on research on visual attention and perception, and spent one term at St Catherine´s College, University of Oxford, studying Quantitative Methods and Social Psychology.
 Currently, I am a D.Phil.
 (Ph.D.) student in Experimental Psychology.